TurtleWolf/DockerReact/README.md

 # yarn add @storybook/addon-backgrounds --dev
 ```

-npm WARN react-docgen-typescript@1.16.4 requires a peer of typescript@>= 3.x but none is installed.
+m WARN react-docgen-typescript@1.16.4 requires a peer of nptypescript@>= 3.x but none is installed.
 You must install peer dependencies yourself.
 npm WARN react-docgen-typescript-loader@3.7.2 requires a peer of typescript@\* but none is installed.
 You must install peer dependencies yourself.
 npm WARN tsutils@3.17.1 requires a peer of typescript@>=2.8.0 || >= 3.2.0-dev || >= 3.3.0-dev || >= 3.4.0-dev || >= 3.5.0-dev || >= 3.6.0-dev || >= 3.6.0-beta || >= 3.7.0-dev || >= 3.7.0-beta but none is installed.
 You must install peer dependencies yourself.